neondatabase/website/content/docs/guides/node.md

 </CodeBlock>

 <Admonition type="note">
 A special `endpoint` connection option is appended to the connection string above: `options=endpoint%3Dep-snowy-unit-550577`.
-This option is used with PostgreSQL clients such as `pg` and `node-postgres` that do not support Server Name Indication (SNI), which Neon relies on to route incoming connections.
+This option is used with PostgreSQL clients such as `node-postgres` and `Postgres.js` that do not support Server Name Indication (SNI), which Neon relies on to route incoming connections.
 For more information, see [connection workarounds](../connect/connectivity-issues#a-pass-the-endpoint-id-as-an-option).
 </Admonition>

 <Admonition type="important">